 Increasingly popular over the last 10 years, print on demand is a real revolution in the world of e-commerce.

-Also known as POD or Print on Demand, is a business model that allows you to sell your own custom designs on different types of products (T-shirts, mugs, tote bags, caps...) under your own brand name.
-Your print on demand supplier prints your design on a product only after receiving the order.
-This means that you don't pay for the product until you have sold it, so you don't need to keep stock and make an initial investment.
-Furthermore, once the sale is completed, your POD provider takes care of everything from printing to shipping.
+Also known as POD or Print on Demand, is a business model that allows you to sell your own custom designs on different types of products (T-shirts, mugs, tote bags, print on demand pet products, caps...) under your own brand name.
+Your print on demand supplier prints your web2print shop design on a product only after receiving the order.
+This means that you don't pay for the product until you have sold it, so you don't need to keep t-shirt dropshipping stock or your stock and make an initial investment.
+Furthermore, once the sale is completed, your POD dropship printing provider takes care of everything from printing to shipping.
 The process is 100% automated.

 Just like in dropshipping, with print on demand you don't need to buy large quantities of products when you start: products are printed only once after they have been ordered.
-So what is the difference between these two methods of order management?
-Dropshipping is a model of selling products online without having them in stock.
-This order management system does not necessarily involve personalization.
-It can for example consist in reselling watches bought at low prices on Aliexpress.
-Print on demand consists in selling personalized products with your own white label designs without having them in stock.
+So what is the difference between these two methods of order management? dropshipping print on demand is a model of selling products online without having them in stock and you can check how to setup a print on demand business.
+This order management system does not necessarily involve personalized print on demand.
+It can for example consist in reselling watches bought at low prices on Aliexpress like shopify alternative free.
+Print on demand consists in selling personalized products with your own white label designs without having them in stock cause Techtoprint is a similar to shopify shop creator and an shopify competitors.
 For example, it can consist in selling mugs with personalized messages.
 Unlike dropshipping, POD involves a process of printing a design on clothing or accessories.
-Print on demand is therefore a variant of dropshipping with a higher degree of personalization.
+Print on demand is therefore a variant of dropshipping with a higher degree of personalization and we are an cheaper alternative to shopify.
 In recent years, more and more brands have been offering personalization options to their customers.
 This is particularly the case for Louis Vuitton, which offers the possibility of adding a personalized monogram on its luggage.
 Like dropshipping, POD is a launch pad for entrepreneurship because of its ease of access.
 But is it really for everyone?

 Print on demand is ideal for creating merchandising (or merchandising products) for creators (Youtubers, influencers, gamers, etc) who already have a fanbase.
 It's a great way to monetize your audience.

 Do you want to become an entrepreneur without taking too many risks?
 You are a freelance graphic designer and want to market your designs on customized products?
-If you are creative and a marketer at heart, the POD is ideal for you: all you need is a niche and/or design idea to get started!
+If you are creative and a marketer at heart, the POD is ideal for you: all you need is a niche and/or design idea to get started with print on demand drop shipping

 Print on demand allows you to create unique personalized gifts with your own designs or photos and no minimum order quantity.
 Give a personalized body to your nephew or a personalized mug to your grandmother as a Christmas or birthday gift!